laur89/docker-borg-mysql-backup/README.md

 Local borg repo will be located under the dir you mount container `/backup` at.
 Remote borg repo needs to be initialised manually beforehand.

-In case some containers need to be stopped for the backup (eg to assert there won't be any mismatch between data and database), you can specify those container names to the `backup` script (see below).
+In case some containers need to be stopped for the backup (eg to ensure there won't be any mismatch between data and database), you can specify those container names to the `backup` script (see below).
 Note that this requires mounting docker socket with `-v /var/run/docker.sock:/var/run/docker.sock`, but keep in mind it has security implications (borg-mysql-backup will have essentially